emaesen/media-viewer-webapp/README.md

   - all, or one of the available detected level1 folders
 - level2:
   - all, or one of the available detected level2 folders
+- duration
+  - all, or selected range in increments of 5 minutes
+- View hidden items
+  - no/yes view all movies that are marked for deletion and hidden from main browse functionality

 Movies are suggested and expected to be organized in a folder structure with two levels:
 ```